-The amount of political lobbying by Starbucks Corporation as an important element of political factors
+Figure 1 The amount of political lobbying by Starbucks

 The impact of economic factors on Starbucks revenues is usually direct and paramount.
 Consumer buying power as a reflection of overall economic situation in the country is one of the most significant economic factors that determine Starbucks profitability.
 The economic crisis of 2007 – 2009 had derailed the consumer spending power to a significant extent, noticeably deceasing Starbucks revenues.
 Specifically, by March 2008, Starbucks revenues decreased by 28 per cent compared to the previous period and the company had to close about 900 stores and lay off 6,700 employees as a direct consequence of the crisis.

 Currency exchange rate is another important economic factor Starbucks has to deal with.
 In simple terms, as USD increases in value revenues generated in foreign markets in local currencies buy fewer USD, thus diminishing the total profits.
-For example, strengthening USD caused the decline of total revenues by 2 per cent in 2015.
-During the first quarter of 2015 alone, unfavourable exchange rates decreased Starbuck’s revenues by USD 92 million.
+For the world’s largest coffeehouse chain effect of exchange rate changes on cash and cash equivalents amounted to 86.2 million, 64.7 million and (49.0) million for 2021, 2020 and 2019 respectively.
 Moreover, the volume of Starbucks revenues is subject to interest rates, levels of inflation, unemployment rate and a range of other economic factors.

 Starbucks Corporation Report contains a full version of Starbucks PESTEL analysis.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on Starbucks.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Starbucks.
 Moreover, the report contains analyses of Starbucks business strategy, leadership, organizational structure and organizational culture.
-The report also comprises discussions of Starbucks marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Starbucks marketing strategy, ecosystem and addresses issues of corporate social responsibility.

 Neville, S. (2014) Independent, Available at: http://www.independent.co.uk/news/business/news/starbucks-completes-20-million-tax-payment-as-coffee-chain-seeks-to-put-scandal-behind-9896360.html